 The Latin American Network Information Center is part of the Lozano Long Institute of Latin American Studies and the Benson Latin American Collection at the University of Texas at Austin.
 The Center’s web page on indigenous peoples is no longer updated but provides useful archival information and links to websites focused on indigenous peoples in Latin America.
 Links are organized by country and tribe.

-The Organization of American States (OAS) is a regional organization of which all 35 independent states of the Americas are members.
-This OAS web page details the organization’s actions regarding the rights of indigenous peoples.
+The Organization of American States (OAS) is a regional organization of all 35 independent states of the Americas.
+This OAS web page details the organization’s actions regarding the promotion of the rights of indigenous peoples.